notcome/Liu.MS/contact.markdown

 - ``i`` at this domain, for all personal things.
 - ``hi`` at this domain, for general things.

-If you think you are __not very close to me__, please use the third address.
+Note that the second address is reserved to my friends and family.

-Alternatively, you can always reach me using the email arranged by UCSD, which is ``minsheng`` at you know where.
+Alternatively, you can always reach me using the address arranged by UCSD, which is ``minsheng`` at you know where.

 ## Online Services